oleksandrsirenko/cloud-native-foundations/solutions/github-actions/build_push_actions.md

-# Dockerize Application with GitHub Actions
+# Solution 4: Dockerize Application with GitHub Actions

 For this task, you need to create two secrets in your Docker Hub: DOCKERHUB_USERNAME, and DOCKERHUB_TOKEN respectively.
 It will provide secure access to your account and the Docker image of the application you've built.